rob040/SmartEVSE-3/docs/operation.md

 For more information, visit [this link](https://github.com/serkri/SmartEVSE-3/issues/215).

-* A new menu option, "SumMains," has been added with a default setting of 600A.
-* This setting applies in Smart or Solar mode only.
+A menu option, "SumMains" is available for Smart or Solar charging mode.
-* In addition to other limits (Mains, MaxCircuit), the charging current will be restricted to ensure that the total current across all phases does not exceed the SumMains setting.
+In addition to other limits (Mains, MaxCircuit), the charging current will be restricted to ensure that the total current across all phases does not exceed the SumMains setting.

+SumMains has a default setting of 600A.
-* If you are unsure how to configure this, it is recommended to leave the setting at its default value.
+If you are unsure how to configure this, it is recommended to leave the setting at its default value.

-# Locking the keys below the LCD screen

-The keys below the LCD screen can be locked/unlocked:
-* By pressing middle and right key at boot, or
-* By checking/unchecking the LCDLock box in the webserver screen.
+At time of writing, <ul>Capacity Rate Limiting</ul> is employed in **Belgium**, but not in the Netherlands, or Germany.